victorjoh/needle-in-a-haystack/README.md

 On Windows, [download .NET SDK x64](https://dotnet.microsoft.com/en-us/download) and install it.

-then you can run the tests with:
+Then you can run the tests with:
 ```
 dotnet test
 ```

-You can run the program with your own input file like this for example:
+You can run the program with your own input file, like we do below with the `two-matches.xml` test file:
 ```
 dotnet run --project NeedleInAHaystack NeedleInAHaystack.Tests/resources/two-matches.xml
 ```